Shyft-to/js/README.md

 - `raw()`: Get raw transaction for a given txn signature.
 - `parsed()`: Get parsed transaction details for a given txn signature.
 Read more on [parsed transaction structure](https://docs.shyft.to/start-hacking/transactions/parsed-transaction-structure)
 - `history()`: Fetches a list of parsed transactions for an on-chain account.
 The response returns the transactions with the latest transactions first.
 The response can have results of a maximum of 10 transactions in 1 single call.
+- `parseSelected()`: Allows to retrieve specific transactions from a dataset by providing their unique transaction signatures.

 ### Fetch transaction history